 With Tapestry, Carla appeared in Tables:Turned, The Shadow and Rocking Horse Winner (Dora Award nominee performance), and with Soundstreams, in Cage/Saariaho, Reich, Tan Dun and Unsuk Chin concerts.
 She works closely with composers to develop and premiere new Canadian works, and also sings the music of Crumb, Scelsi, Leroux, Dusapin, Adès and Knussen.

 Other concert performances include Mass in B Minor, Messiah, Carmina Burana, A Midsummer Night’s Dream and Esa-Pekka Salonen’s Five Images after Sappho with the Kitchener-Waterloo and Kingston Symphonies and Pulitzer Prize-winning Paul Moravec’s The Blizzard Voices with Opera Omaha.
 Carla’s love for chamber music has led to fruitful collaborations with Tafelmusik, the Gryphon Trio, Standing Wave, and the Art of Time Ensemble.

 Chandos records recently released a Vaughan-Williams compendium CD featuring Carla.
-It has been nominated for two Grammy Awards (winning for Producer of the Year) and also won a Juno Award for Best Classical Album – Large Ensemble.
+It was nominated for two Grammy Awards (winning for Producer of the Year) and also won a Juno Award for Best Classical Album – Large Ensemble.

 For an updated bio please contact Carla.